 It was for Céline a devastating blow and fear of losing her mother when she found out that her

 mother had developed breast cancer.
-Azélie’s final appeal to be healed at Lourdes was taken
+Azélie’s final appeal to be healed at Lourdes was taken into

-she could see that her mother’s last plea for a miracle was not fulfilled.
+that her mother’s last plea for a miracle was not fulfilled.

-When visiting the Visitation boarding school, Azélie would sometimes take Céline and Thérèse
+When visiting the Visitation boarding school, Azélie would sometimes take Céline and Thérèse to

-Chapel and her body was then laid to rest in a nearby cemetery.
+body was then laid to rest in a nearby cemetery.

 While Azélie was in the last months of her life, it was decided that Céline and Thérèse would be

 brought to a neighbor’s house during the day.
 Early in the morning, they would gather their

 playthings and follow their neighbor to their house.
 The family did not want the two younger girls

 to witness their mother’s suffering from this dreaded disease.
 In an attempt to explain her agony